kutayuysaler/SecureGPT/README.md

 # Secure-GPT

 This repository contains the Secure-GPT project of the Hephaestus association.
+A prototype can be found in https://secure-gpt-hepaestus.vercel.app/.

 ## Information for the developers